-We’ve got all the tips you need for winter trout fishing, so you can carry on throughout the cooler months.
-You will need to adapt your techniques, as trout behavior changes when the water temperatures drop.
-We’ve covered everything from the best flies for the winter season, to where you’ll find trout in the colder months.
+We’ve got all the fishing tips you need for catching trout during winter, so you can carry on throughout the cooler months.
+You will need to adapt your techniques, as their behavior changes when the water temperatures drop.
+We’ve covered everything from the best flies for the winter season, to where you will find trout in the colder months.

 DUE TO POPULAR DEMAND